HardlyDifficult/Tutorials/Chapter6.md

 <details><summary>How</summary>

- - Add scene to build settings with menu File -> Build Settings:
+ - Add scene to build settings with menu File -> Build Settings.
    - Click "Add Open Scenes" to add the current scene (level 1).
  - Create a new scene with File -> New Scene.
    - Save it as Assets/Scenes/**Level2**.